© Pint of Science, 2026. All rights reserved.

 Dr Patt Finnerty

-(Dr Patt Finnerty is a Postdoctoral Research Fellow at the University of Sydney and a Fulbright Fellow.
-His research focuses on species reintroduction, rewilding, and using animal behaviour especially smell to develop practical conservation solutions.)
+(Postdoctoral Research Fellow and Fulbright Fellow, the University of Sydney | His research focuses on species reintroduction, rewilding, and using animal behaviour especially smell to develop practical conservation solutions.)

 Some of the best conservation solutions stink.
-In this talk, I explore how smell shapes animal behaviour ñ and how we can use it to solve real conservation challenges.
+In this talk, I explore how smell shapes animal behaviour and how we can use it to solve real conservation challenges.
 From protecting endangered plants and post-fire revegetation, to tricking predators and supporting vulnerable species, "Conservation Stinks" dives into the surprising world of olfactory ecology and why scent may be one of our most powerful tools.

 Map data © OpenStreetMap contributors.